 Security cameras can see in color at night

 While almost all cameras have infrared night vision, some models have color night vision that allow you to make out more detail about what’s happening around your home.
 Why is this important?
 It’s one thing to describe a person without any color details — it’s something else entirely to be able to tell police the color of the person’s shoes and shirt, even if it was dark outside.

-Cameras like the Panasonic HomeHawk, Arlo Pro 3, EZVIZ C3X, and all boast color night vision capabilities thanks to sensors that make use of even minute amounts of light.
+Cameras like the Panasonic HomeHawk, Arlo Pro 3, EZVIZ C3X, and some from Lorex all boast color night vision capabilities thanks to sensors that make use of even minute amounts of light.
 While the cameras will still default to grayscale in total darkness, they can make out colors with minimal light sources.

 Pinpoint someone’s movement through your property